Using massless fields for observing black hole features in the collapsed phase of Euclidean dynamical triangulations: Comparison of effective masses with curvature radii

 \section{Comparison of effective masses with curvature radii}

+The original motivation of the propagator study was the negative curvature found in the volume-distance correlation at short distances.
+In this appendix the exponential behavior of the propagator data is analyzed further.

-The draft \cite{DBSunpub} contained two plots of simple local curvature-observables vs.\ $\kp_2$ based on the volume-distance correlator, called $R_V$ and $\Reff$.
-We shall not show these here since they were presented already in \cite{Smit:2013wua}; qualitatively, the falling of $m$ in figure \ref{massfig} with increasing $\kp_2$ resembles the diminishing of $\sqrt{|R_V|}$ and $\sqrt{|\Reff|}$ in the collapsed phase.
-For a quantitative comparison with the asymptotic form (\ref{GnegRas}) that predicts $m r_0/3=1$, we use $r_0$ results obtained in \cite{Smit:2013wua} for the volume $N_4=64$ k (cf.\ table (B.2)).
-Figure \ref{figRcB} shows a (so-called `continuum curvature') $R_{\rm c}$ in both phases.
+For a comparison with the asymptotic form (\ref{GnegRas}) that predicts $m r_0/3=1$, we use $r_0$ results recorded in table (B.2) of \cite{Smit:2013wua} for the volume $N_4=64$k.
+Figure \ref{figRcB} shows a (so-called `continuum curvature') $R_{\rm c}$ in both phases.\footnote{From figure 14 in \cite{Smit:2013wua} we see that for $N_4=64$k all the $\kp_2$ values in figure \ref{massfig} lay outside the curvature-susceptibility peak on the collapsed side; for $N_4=32$k this holds only for $\kp_2=1.240$ and 1.245, whereas 1.250 and 1.252 are within the peak.}

 Numerical data files of the propagators and fitted parameters of $a \exp(-m r) + c$ are lost, unfortunately.
-However, we have retrieved values of $m$, and for $N_4=32$ k also the propagators, from the postscript files of figure \ref{propfig} and \ref{massfig}.
+However, we have retrieved values of $m$, and for $N_4=32$k also of the propagators, from the postscript files of figure \ref{propfig} and \ref{massfig}.

-Figure \ref{figmr0} shows the ratio $m/(3/ r_0)$ vs.\ $\kp_2$ with the $r_0$ corresponding to figure \ref{figRcB} in which $N_4=64$ k.
-(With $N_4=32$ k only $\kp_2=1.240$ and 1.245 volume-distance results are available.)
-The linearly varying ratio appears to confirm the negative-curvature interpretation of the average geometry in the collapsed phase.
-But the magnitude of the ratio is much smaller than 1.
-An immediate explanation is suggested by the fact that the effective-mass fits to the propagators involve larger distances (up to $r=20$) than the curvature fits to the volume-distance correlator which ended at $r=12$.
-But we shall conclude below that the discrepancy is more fundamental.
+Figure \ref{figmr0} shows the ratio $m/(3/ r_0)$ vs.\ $\kp_2$ with the $r_0$ corresponding to figure \ref{figRcB} in which $N_4=64$k.
+(With $N_4=32$k only $\kp_2=1.240$ and 1.245 volume-distance results are available.)
+The linearly varying ratio seems to point again to negative curvature.
+The magnitude of the ratio is much smaller than 1.
+An immediate explanation is suggested by the fact that the effective-mass fits to the propagators involve larger distances (up to $r=20$) than the negative-curvature fits to the volume-distance correlator which ended at $r=12$.
+We shall conclude below that the discrepancy is even more fundamental.

 Refitting the retrieved propagator data with the fit function $a \exp(-m r) + c$ in the domain $6\leq r\leq 24$, the fitted parameters came out as ($N_4=32$ k): \be

 \ee